Are toys for rabbits silly?

 Toys are fun for YOU.
 Making them gives you a chance to be creative and interact with your rabbits.
 But if this doesn't mesh with your goals for raising rabbits, then it's okay - don't bother.
 My hope is that you enjoy the time you spend with your rabbits, whether it's spent grooming, feeding, or cleaning the trays.

 I personally feel great satisfaction when I've restored order to the shed and all the rabbits are flopped out or munching feed.
-If the rest of my day happens to be chaotic, at least my rabbit world is in order.
+Even if the rest of my day is hectic, at least my rabbit world is in order.

 About the Author:

 Kim Martin, an Indiana rabbit breeder, raises Angora rabbits for their wool, which is harvested regularly at no harm to the rabbit.